TV-Rename/tvrename/options.md

 | x | "Find Extensions" sets the extensions of media files to look for.
 Separate them each with a semicolon, don't use spaces, and make sure you put the dot in! |

 ##### Automatic Export
-"RSS Export" will save a RSS-reader compatible XML file to the location you specify.
-It can then be read by something like XBOX Media Center, or the Vista RSS Widget.
-You can limit how many days or shows are written to the file.
-The RSS file is updated whenever the "When to watch" tab is manually or automatically refreshed.

 | Field | Explanation |
 |-------|-----------------|